 - Gives an option to check alternate translations and meanings of a word.

 - Translate text in other apps through context menu translation.

-With Text grabber, translation is so easy and quick — you just have to point your mobile camera at printed text and TextGrabber instantly captures and recognizes it offline, no Internet connection needed.
-It also has a unique real-time recognition mode which extracts information in 60+ languages not only from documents but from any surfaces.
+With Text grabber, translation is so easy and quick — you just have to point your mobile camera at printed text and TextGrabber instantly captures and recognizes it offline, no Internet connection is needed.
+It also has a unique real-time recognition mode that extracts information in 60+ languages not only from documents but from any surface.

 Key features of TextGrabber:

 - Recognize text in 60+ languages in real time.

 - Real-Time Translation directly on the camera screen without taking photos into 100+ languages online.